DoctorLogicProduct/dltest/landing-pages/components-are-cool.md

 - template: hero-with-form
   component: hero-3
   component_css: hero-3
-  bg_img: "/uploads/macbook_desk_mockup--luminous-1.jpg"
+  bg_img: "/uploads/Meet DoctorLogic.
+Your Practice Growth Experts.png"
   tagline:
-  - headline: Heros With Forms
+  - headline: I have a form!
-  headline: Houtson, we have a form.
+  headline: Houston, we have a form.
   text: It is a long established fact that a reader will be distracted by the readable
     content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using